The Next Big College Scandal May Be ‘Paper Mills’, Coursework And Term Papers Churned Out By A Third Party

 “[The students] learn the things they need to learn and everything that I do is something that I don’t even need to read through it or think through it.
 Everything is in Google.
 Everything is there.”

-Of course, at this point The Inquisitr would like to remind you that if you get caught having another person do your college coursework, you will almost certainly be expelled from your university and will likely carry a blight on your academic record that would keep you from getting accepted even into a third-rate community college.
+Of course, at this point, it has to be said that if you get caught having another person do your college coursework, you will almost certainly be expelled from your university and will likely carry a blight on your academic record that would keep you from getting accepted even into a third-rate community college.
 It may even affect your future job prospects.

 But is it legal?